-The unit of qualification for the application of the provisions of this Chapter shall be the particular good which is considered as the basic unit when determining classification using the nomenclature of the Harmonized System.
-It follows that:

-- (a) when a good composed of a group or assembly of articles is classified under the terms of the Harmonized System in a single beading, the whole constitutes the unit of qualification; - (b) when a consignment consists of a number of identical goods classified under the same heading of the Harmonized System, each good must be taken individually when applying the provisions of this Chapter. - 2.
-Where, under General Rule 5 for the Interpretation of the Harmonized System, packaging is included with the good for classification purposes, it shall be included for the purposes of determining origin.
+- The unit of qualification for the application of the provisions of this Chapter shall be the particular good which is considered as the basic unit when determining classification using the nomenclature of the Harmonized System.
+It follows that: - (a) when a good composed of a group or assembly of articles is classified under the terms of the Harmonized System in a single heading, the whole constitutes the unit of qualification; - (b) when a consignment consists of a number of identical goods classified under the same heading of the Harmonized System, each good must be taken individually when applying the provisions of this Chapter. - Where, under General Rule 5 for the Interpretation of the Harmonized System, packaging is included with the good for classification purposes, it shall be included for the purposes of determining origin.

-Article 3.11.
-Accessories, Spare Parts, Tools
+ARTICLE 3.11: Accessories, Spare Parts, Tools

-Accessories, spare parts, tools, and instructional or other information materials delivered with a good that form part of the goad's standard accessories, spare parts, tools, and instructional or other information materials shall be regarded as a part of the good, and shall be disregarded in determining the origin of the good, provided that:

-- (a) The accessories, spare parts, tools, and instructional or other information materials are classified with and not invoiced separately from the good; and - (b) The quantities and value of the accessories, spare parts, tools, and instructional or other information materials presented with the good are customary for the good.
+- Accessories, spare parts, tools, and instructional or other information materials delivered with a good that form part of the good's standard accessories, spare parts, tools, and instructional or other information materials shall be regarded as a part of the good, and shall be disregarded in determining the origin of the good, provided that: - (a) The accessories, spare parts, tools, and instructional or other information materials are classified with and not invoiced separately from the good; and - (b) The quantities and value of the accessories, spare parts, tools, and instructional or other information materials presented with the good are customary for the good.

-Article 3.12.
-Packaging Materials and Containers for Retail Sale the good, according to General Rule 5 for the Interpretation of the Harmonized System, shall be disregarded in determining the origin of the good.
+ARTICLE 3.12: Packaging Materials and Containers for Retail Sale

+Each Party shall provide that packaging materials and containers in which a good is packaged for retail sale, if classified with the good, according to General Rule 5 for the Interpretation of the Harmonized System, shall be disregarded in determining the origin of the good.